ethhub-io/ethhub/docs/ethereum-basics/monetary-policy.md

 ### Historical and Future Supply Forecast

-There are three majors upcoming factors when it comes to Ethereum's issuance rate and supply curve.
+There are two majors upcoming factors when it comes to Ethereum's issuance rate and supply curve.
 They are:

-* Constantinople Hard Fork: block rewards drop from 3 to 2.
 * [Serenity Phase 0](https://github.com/ethhub-io/ethhub/tree/master/ethereum-roadmap/serenity-phases): Slight bump in issuance due to Beacon Chain launch.
 * [Serenity Phase 2](https://github.com/ethhub-io/ethhub/tree/master/ethereum-roadmap/serenity-phases): Strong drop in issuance due to the PoW chain fading away.